njsmith/animation-experiments/README.md

 This is pretty cool actually.
 But its vector editing tools are way clunkier than Inkscape's, so you'd still need to use Inkscape to build most of the diagram, and then add motion in Synfig Studio.
 And it's not scriptable.
-And it only outputs raster-based animation format.
+And it only outputs raster-based video formats.
 (Though there's a [GSoC project to add Lottie/Bodymovin as an export format](https://forums.synfig.org/t/gsoc-2019-export-animation-for-web/9507/45).)

-You can build something with some kind of JS animation library.
-But all the ones I looked at would need some significant extra stuff hacked in to do what we want, and I barely know JS.
+You can build something with a JS animation library.
+But there are like dozens of these, I can't tell which ones are actually used/maintained, they mostly seem to work at a lower-level of abstraction than SMIL, and I don't actually know JS.

-So that's why for now we're using SMIL, even if it doesn't work in IE and CSS animations are the future.
+So that's why for now we're using SMIL, even if it doesn't work in IE and CSS animations are The Way Of The Future™.

-Hopefully if we have to eventually convert to another format like CSS animations or JS, we can do that by just rewriting the `animate`, `slide`, etc. helpers.
+Hopefully if we have to eventually convert to another delivery format, we can do that by just rewriting the `animate`, `slide`, etc. helpers.